SplashFix/rechat-global/Privacy Policy.md

 <br>
 # 3. How We Use Your Data

 The data we collect is used solely for the following purposes:

-✅ Optimizing bot performance and reducing API load.
+✅ Optimizing bot performance and reducing API load.<br>
-✅ Debugging and fixing technical issues.
+✅ Debugging and fixing technical issues.<br>
-✅ Enhancing user experience through better functionality.
+✅ Enhancing user experience through better functionality.<br>
 <br>
 <br>
 <br>